-There are numerous trading strategies out there, and finding the right one involves working out what kind of investor you are, what kind of trading you want to do, and what you want to get out of your trades.
+Again, there are numerous trading strategies out there.
+And finding the right one involves working out what kind of investor you are, what kind of trading you want to do, and what you want to get out of your trades.

 Each strategy works in a different way, so it’s important to do some research to work out which one provides the kind of results you’re looking for.

-Here we will look at four popular trading strategies for active trading.
-Unlike buy-and-hold investors who prefer investing in shares for the longer-term, active traders look at investments in the short-term.
-This can mean buying and selling in a day, several days, or several weeks, following trends and making quick profits.
+This can mean buying and selling in a day, several days, or several weeks, following trends, and making quick profits.

 Day trading was traditionally the stronghold of professional traders, given the amount of short-term trading done each day.
 However online share trading has made it easier and more affordable for regular investors to get involved too.

-Position trading relies on the investor understanding trends in the share market.
-A position trader needs to analyse longer-term charts to determine what trends are forming and where the market is heading.
+Position trading relies on the trader understanding trends in the share market.
+A position trader needs to analyze longer-term charts to determine what trends are forming and where the market is heading.

 Once the trend breaks, the investor will usually sell.
 Bear in mind this can be a tricky strategy when the market is volatile.